-- All of the devices in an Oracle ASM disk group should be the same size and have the same performance characteristics. - Do not specify multiple partitions on a single physical disk as a disk group device.
-Oracle ASM expects each disk group device to be on a separate physical disk. - Although you can specify logical volumes as devices in an Oracle ASM disk group, Oracle does not recommend their use.
+- All of the devices in an Oracle Automatic Storage Management disk group should be the same size and have the same performance characteristics. - Do not specify multiple partitions on a single physical disk as a disk group device.
+Oracle Automatic Storage Management expects each disk group device to be on a separate physical disk. - Although you can specify logical volumes as devices in an Oracle ASM disk group, Oracle does not recommend their use.
 Non-shared logical volumes are not supported with Oracle RAC.
-If you want to use logical volumes for your Oracle RAC database, then you must use shared logical volumes created by a cluster-aware logical volume manager.
+If you want to use logical volumes for your Oracle RAC database, then you must use shared and concurrent raw logical volumes created by a cluster-aware logical volume manager.

-3.3.3 Configuring Oracle Automatic Storage Management Cluster File System
+3.3.5 Configuring Oracle Automatic Storage Management Cluster File System